Sdamirsa/HappyTreeResearchFriends/README.md

 Welcome to the Happy Tree Research Friends (HPT) community.
-Founded three years ago with my mentee and friends, Happy Tree Research Friends is a collaborative group that facilitates continuous learning and growth.
+Founded in 2020 with my mentee and friends, Happy Tree Research Friends is a collaborative group that facilitates continuous learning and growth.
 It would be great if you could modify and/or complete these pathways.
 Feel free to share it in any format you like without or with my name.

 # Pathways
 ### Start your Research Journey